Elizabeth undertook the Swim Serpentine, the London Marathon and the Ride London-Essex100 for Heart Research UK.

 Sharing your journey of living with or knowing someone who has had a heart condition is invaluable.
 Your experience inspires, helps and supports people across the UK.

-Gilbert is a dedicated member of the Patient and Public Network at Heart Research UK, helping build the future of innovation and patient care.
+Beth is a member of the Patient and Public Network at Heart Research UK.
+Born with congenital heart defects and was diagnosed soon after birth.